nuvla/documentation/docs/nuvlabox/nuvlabox-engine/v2/installation/install-with-usb-stick.md

 It is also possible to use the USB stick method to upgrade your NuvlaBox Engine installation.

 The procedure is the same as described [above](#procedure).
 If in Nuvla, you select a different NuvlaBox Engine version than the one you have already installed in your devices, then, when you plug the USB stick into the device, the NuvlaBox Auto-installer will upgrade all the outdated NuvlaBox Engine components, according to your desired version.

+Note that you can also upgrade NuvlaBoxes directly from Nuvla.

 ### Overwrite an existing installation